 For nearly 20 years, we’ve been providing Leeds, Bradford and the Yorkshire Area with high-quality roofing solutions.
 We have built up a reputable business that caters to the specific and unique needs of our clients and we’ve always had the expertise to deliver.

 We are a family-run business, putting emphasis on values such as good service, effective materials and customer satisfaction.
-This is reflected by our greatly appreciated 9.9 rating on Checkatrade and we’ll continue to do our best.
 We’ve also developed wonderful working relationships with our customers, clients, surveyors and installers.

 If your garage was built before the year 2000 and you suspect that it has asbestos roofing, it’s a good idea to get it looked at by the experts.
 At Flat Roof Experts, we have plenty of experience in dealing with asbestos roofing and can accurately determine whether your garage roof has asbestos and if it needs replacing.
 If your garage roof does have asbestos, it’s imperative that you let the professionals handle it.
 Following correct safety protocols, we’ll remove and dispose of it without disrupting the dangerous asbestos material, eliminating any health risk to you or your family.
 We’ll then replace it with our EPDM flat rubber roofing.